Launnish2001/Hand-Tracking/README.md

 # Hand-Tracking
-## Finger Counting & Sign Language Detection
+## Finger Counting & Multi-Hand detection
-This project is all about using Opencv and Mediapipe to create a real time Hand Tracking model and further using the same to create two projects namely Fingers Counter & Hand Sign Detection model.
+This project is all about using Opencv and Mediapipe to create a real time Hand Tracking model and further using the same to create two projects namely Fingers Counter & Multi-Hand detection.

 For further information on project go through the Project Report in the current repository.